 Treating a UTI during pregnancy looks a little bit different than when you’re not pregnant.
 Most of the time, your primary care provider will prescribe you a pregnancy-safe antibiotic to take for 7-10 days to treat the infection.
 If your UTI progresses into a kidney infection, however, stronger antibiotics will be required and sometimes an IV for more serious cases.

 While pregnancy-safe antibiotics work well to treat UTIs, many people are nervous about taking a new antibiotic while pregnant.
-If you have this concern, there are plenty of natural ways to treat a UTI without taking antibiotics.
-Drinking plenty of water speeds up the UTI recovery as it makes it harder for bacteria to reach the cells in the urinary tract.
-Additionally, cranberry juice is a well-established natural UTI treatment because it contains a lot of antioxidants with antibacterial properties.
+If you have this concern, there are plenty of natural ways to help protect against future UTIs.
+Drinking plenty of water helps protect against UTIs as it makes it harder for bacteria to reach the cells in the urinary tract.
+Additionally, cranberry juice is a well-established natural UTI protection tool because it contains a lot of antioxidants with antibacterial properties.

 UTIs are the worst.
 During pregnancy, they can be even more scary and uncomfortable, so we hope this information helped navigate this part of your journey.
 For more on all things on your health, head to the Stix Library.